On the Prediction Performance of the Lasso: Introduction

 where $\by:=(y_1,\dots, y_n)^\top\in\mr^n$ is the response vector, $\bfX:=(\bx^1,\ldots,\bx^p)\in\mr^{n\times p}$ the design matrix (for which we assume, without loss of generality, that $\|\bx^j\|_2^2\le n$ for all $j\in\{1,\dots,p\}$), $\xi\in\mr^n$ the noise vector, and $\bfI_n$ denotes the identity matrix in $\mr^{n\times n}$.
 To keep the exposition simple, we restrict ourselves to Gaussian distributions for the noise vector and to fixed covariates, but our results extend to more general classes of distributions and, if the results are understood conditionally on the covariates, also hold for random covariates.
 Next, we recall that the Lasso is any solution of the convex optimization problem

 that can be efficiently solved even for very large values of $p$ and $n$ \cite{Efron-LARS,BachJMO12}.
 The magnitude of the tuning parameter $\lambda>0$ determines the amount of penalization and, therefore, has a crucial influence on the performance of the Lasso.
-Moreover, in particular for high dimensional models where $p>n$, the Lasso is typically not unique.
-This is irrelevant for the following, however: due to the (strict) convexity of the two terms in~\eqref{lasso}, any two minima~$\betae_\lambda,\betae'_\lambda$ fulfill $\bfX\betae_\lambda=\bfX\betae'_\lambda$ and therefore yield equal prediction results.\\
+Note that, in particular for high dimensional models where $p>n$, there are typically multiple solutions of~\eqref{lasso}; however, since $\bfX\betae_\lambda=\bfX\betae'_\lambda$ for any two solution~$\betae_\lambda,~\betae'_\lambda$, all solutions have the same prediction performance.

-In this paper, we study the prediction performance of the Lasso to answer the following four questions. \begin{enumerate} \item Numerous empirical results observed on synthetic data lead to the conjecture that the Lasso estimator used with the universal choice of the tuning parameter $\lambda = \sqrt{2\log(p)/n}$ has a prediction loss at least proportional to $\frac{\log(p)}{n}\times\rk(\bfX)$, where $\rk(\bfX)$ is the rank of $\bfX$.
-However, as far as we know, no theoretical result corroborates this conjecture.
+In this paper, we study the prediction performance of the Lasso and make, in particular, the following five contributions: \begin{enumerate}

+\item Numerous empirical results indicate that the prediction error of the Lasso with the universal tuning parameter $\lambda = \sqrt{2\log(p)/n}$ is at most proportional to $\frac{\log(p)}{n}\times\rk(\bfX)$.
+Equation~\eqref{eq:2.51} of this paper is the first theoretical confirmation of this conjecture.